AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

 bucket=callback-test&object=test.txt&etag=D8E8FCA2DC0F896FD7CB4CB0031BA249&size=5&mimeType=text%2Fplain&imageInfo.height=&imageInfo.width=&imageInfo.format=&x:var1=for-callback-test
 ```

-## \(Optional\) Step 4: Sign the callback request
+## Step 4: \(Optional\) Sign the callback request

-If the callback parameter is configured in the request, OSS uses POST to send a callback request to the application server based on the specified callback URL.
+If the callback parameters are configured in the request, OSS uses POST to send a callback request to the application server based on the specified callback URL.
 To verify whether the callback request received by the application server is initiated by OSS, you can sign the callback request.

--   Generate a signature.
+-   Generate a signature

-    A callback request is signed by OSS by using the RSA asymmetric algorithm.
+    A callback request is signed by OSS by using the Rivest–Shamir–Adleman \(RSA\) asymmetric algorithm.

-    To generate a signature, encrypt the callback string with a private key.
+    To generate a signature, encrypt the callback string by using a private key.
 Example:

     ```
     authorization = base64_encode(rsa_sign(private_key, url_decode(path) + query_string + '\n' + body, md5))
     ```

-    **Note:** In the preceding code, private\_key is a private key only known by OSS, path is the resource path included in the callback request, query\_string is the query string, and body is the message body specified in the callback request.
+    **Note:** In the preceding code, private\_key specifies a private key known only by OSS. path specifies the resource path included in the callback request. query\_string specifies the query string. body specifies the message body specified in the callback request.

-    A callback request is signed in the following steps:
+    To sign a callback request, perform the following steps:

-    1. Obtain the callback string to be signed, which consists of the resource path obtained by decoding the URL, the original query string, a carriage return, and the callback message body.
+    1. Obtain the callback string-to-sign.
+The callback string consists of the resource path that is obtained by decoding the URL-encoded string, the original query string, a carriage return, and the callback message body.
     2. Sign the callback string by using the RSA encryption algorithm.
 Use the private key to encrypt the signature string.
 The hash function used for the signature is MD5.
     3. Use Base64 to encode the signed result to obtain the final signature and add the signature to the Authorization header in the callback request.
-    Example:
+    Examples:

     ```
-    POST /index.php? id=1&index=2 HTTP/1.0
+    POST /index.php?id=1&index=2 HTTP/1.0
     Host: 121.43.113.8
     Connection: close
     Content-Length: 18